Affinity-based extension of non-extensive entropy and statistical mechanics: Acknowledgements

-The author would like to thank Ryo Suzuki for valuable comments on the manuscript.
+The author would like to thank Ryo Suzuki, Shuhei Mano and the two anonymous reviewers for their valuable comments and recommendations on the earlier version of the manuscript.
 All content is the responsibility of the author and does not necessarily reflect the views of the organisation to which he belongs.